mmbmf1/mmbmf1/posts/docker-postgresql-setup.md

 ## The Solution

-Instead of installing PostgreSQL directly, we containerized the database using Docker Compose with an initialization system that loads schema and mock data automatically.
-The architecture flows from docker-compose configuration through initialization scripts to a running PostgreSQL container.
+Instead of installing PostgreSQL directly, we containerized the database using Docker Compose.
+The architecture flows from docker-compose configuration to a running PostgreSQL container accessible on localhost.

 ### Architecture Overview

-docker-compose.yml → PostgreSQL Container → Initialization Scripts → Persistent Volume
+docker-compose.yml → PostgreSQL Container → localhost:5432

-- **docker-compose.yml**: Defines the database service with PostgreSQL image
+- **docker-compose.yml**: Defines the database service configuration
-- **db-init directory**: SQL files that run automatically on first container start
-- **Persistent volumes**: Data survives container restarts
+- **PostgreSQL container**: Isolated database instance
 - **Port mapping**: Database accessible on localhost:5432

 ### Implementation